 The cost for the above comes in at a very pricey £2429.96 annually.

-There’s a huge underestimate placed on both the cost of raising a child and the amount of time you spend on associated chores around the home.
+There’s a huge underestimate placed on the cost of raising a child and the amount of time you spend on associated chores around the home.

-Should the worst happen and either parent not be around to play their part in the home, the associated costs to hire in help is estimated to be £248 to do the childcare work a Mum does, and for a Dad £169 per week.
+Should the worst happen and either parent not be around to play their part in the home, the associated costs to hire in help are estimated to be £248 to do the childcare work a Mum does, and for a Dad £169 per week.